appuio/techlab/labs/07_troubleshooting_ops.md

 Don't forget to change the pod name accordingly.
 If installed you can use tab completion.

-The Metrics can be found under [http://localhost:9000/metrics/](http://localhost:9000/metrics/).
-They will be shown in json.
+Metrics can be found at [http://localhost:9000/metrics/](http://localhost:9000/metrics/).
+They will be displayed in json.
 With the same concept you could connect a local SQL client with your database.

 Further Documentation to port forwarding can be found under: https://docs.openshift.com/container-platform/3.5/dev_guide/port_forwarding.html